applegreengrape/Tech-PlayGround-/site/content/about.md

 author = ""
 +++

-This is a blog to share tech projects, tips and verdict 💬 👋 Learn more about it from the [GitHub Page](https://github.com/applegreengrape/tech-playground).
+This is a blog to share tech projects, tips and verdicts 💬

+👋 Learn more about it from the [GitHub Page](https://github.com/applegreengrape/tech-playground).